Code-Institute-Submissions/Tmuat-Blowin-Smoke_MarResub/README.md

 - User Deletion
     - Allow the user to delete their profile should they not wish to be a part of the website anymore.

+- Custom Error Pages
+    - At the moment I do not have custom error pages, with this site specifically a 403, 404 and 500 error pages would be essential.
+It would also be good to add some logging to be able to identify any errors that come up.

 ---

 [Return to Contents](#contents)